ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 **This information applies to those who provide MOJ technology services, including technical architects, developers, product or service owners, system administrators, and operations teams.**

-Note: Use of the word MUST in this document complies with [RFC 2119][rfc2119].
+Note: Use of the word MUST or SHALL in this document complies with [RFC 2119][rfc2119].

 Good practice in encryption today uses asymmetric technologies.
 Asymmetric encryption uses public and private keys.
-Managing all aspects of the keys requires a suitable set of organisational structures, facilities, and processes.
+We need organisational processes and tools to manage all aspects of these keys.
 Together, these are a Public Key Infrastructure (PKI).
 The infrastructure defines encryption key services.
-The services ensure that use of encryption keys maintains confidentiality, integrity, and authentication for organisational data and services.
+The services make sure that when using keys, we maintain:

+- confidentiality
+- integrity
+- authentication

-This policy document describes the PKI policy requirements for the MOJ.
-In particular, it applies to the following:
+This document describes the MOJ PKI policy requirements.
+It applies to:

 - PSN Wide Area Network VPN cryptography
 - server-side certificates for: